Lexical diffusion: Dialectologists

 Uniform sound change was first challenged by Hugo Schuchardt, a dialectologist of Romance languages, who wrote in his criticism of the Neogrammarians:

 Rarely-used words lag behind; very frequently used ones rush ahead.
 Exceptions to the sound laws are thus formed on both sides.

-Dialectologists studying the Romance languages found many apparent exceptions to uniformity, as reflected in their slogan, chaque mot a son histoire ('every word has its own history').
+Dialectologists studying the Romance languages found many apparent exceptions to uniformity, as reflected in their motto, chaque mot a son histoire ('every word has its own history').
 This is commonly ascribed to Jules Gilliéron but also originated with Schuchardt.

-An example is the shortening of English 'u' (the foot-strut split), resulting in different vowels in the words cut and put.
+An example of this phenomenon is the shortening of English 'u' (i.e. the foot-strut split).
+This sound change results in two different vowels in words such as cut and put.

-When the isogloss defining this feature in England is examined closely, it emerges that individual words are moving from //ʊ// to //ʌ// over time, and individual speakers fluctuate in their pronunciation of the same words.
+When the isogloss defining this feature in England is examined closely, it emerges that individual words are moving from //ʊ// to //ʌ// over time.
+It can also be seen that individual speakers fluctuate in their own pronunciation of the same words.

-Some sound changes, such as metathesis or haplology, are inherently discontinuous and hence incompatible with gradual, imperceptible change.
+Other arguments against regular, gradual sound change have also been given.
+For instance, some sound changes, such as metathesis or haplology, are inherently discontinuous and hence incompatible with gradual, imperceptible change.